authorjapps/zerocode/README.md

 **Wiki:** [About Zerocode](https://github.com/authorjapps/zerocode/wiki) <br/>
 **Motivation:** [Motivation](https://github.com/authorjapps/zerocode/wiki/About-Motivation)

 Keep things simple, Zerocode alleviates the need for writing code for test assertions and boiler plate wrappers.
-It empowers automation testers to build up BDD scenario steps effortlessly.
-The repititive tasks of everyday automation job have been taken care inside framework smartly allowing the testers to focus on business scenarios, acceptance criterias.
+It empowers automation testers to build up test scenario steps effortlessly.
+The repititive tasks of everyday automation job have been taken care inside the framework smartly allowing the testers/developers to focus on business scenarios, acceptance criterias.

 [![Github Pre-Releases](https://img.shields.io/github/downloads-pre/atom/atom/latest/total.svg)](https://github.com/authorjapps/zerocode-hello-world/archive/master.zip) [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/authorjapps/zerocode/blob/master/LICENSE) [![PyPI](https://img.shields.io/pypi/status/Django.svg)]() [![GitHub issue comments](https://img.shields.io/github/issues/detail/comments/badges/shields/979.svg)](https://github.com/authorjapps/zerocode/issues) [![zero code zerocode hello world](https://img.shields.io/badge/automation-testing-green.svg)](https://github.com/authorjapps/zerocode-hello-world) [![zerocode REST API Automation](https://img.shields.io/badge/REST%20API-automation-green.svg)](https://github.com/authorjapps/zerocode-hello-world) [![zerocode SOAP Testing Automation API Automation](https://img.shields.io/badge/SOAP%20testing-automation-blue.svg)](https://github.com/authorjapps/zerocode/issues/28) [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/zerocode-testing/help-and-usage)

 Zerocode makes the tests easy to understand, easy to change and easy to share and migrate between environments.
-Your tests will not be dependent on a perticular tester or coding style anymore.
+Your tests will not be cumbersome and complex anymore.
 Tests become standarised and easily maintainable by the team or the new comers.
+You will write your `Consumer Contract Tests` and `End to End Integration Tests` at the **speed** of writing JUnit tests

 Zerocode at its core uses powerful libs like `Google Jackson` for JSON assertions, `Apache HttpClient` for invoking REST and SOAP APIs, and Spring style place holders `${JSON Path}` for result assertions.
 It does not limit you to use Apache HttpClient, it enables you to easily override the framework behaviour with `@UseHttpClient` to use e.g. UniRest HttpClient, RestEasy HttpClient or any of your custom HttpClient where you might have configured for retry-mechanism that your project needs.